TrainWeb.org Facebook Page

 The Boothbay Town Meeting Hall built in 1847.

 The crossing gate from the old US Highway 1 Bridge in Belfast, Maine on the Belfast & Moosehead Railroad.
-This ended our tour of Boothbay Railway Village.
-A special thank you to them for having us here today.
-Robin and I left the grounds and headed east on US Highway 1.
+This ended our tour of Boothbay Railway Village and a special thank you to them for having us here today.
+Robin and I left the grounds and drove east on US Highway 1.